 In my opinion, winning over a promoter or journalist as a jazz musician can sometimes start way before they hear your music.
 You have to grab their attention through whatever means possible – from artwork and social media to press copy and quotes – so they actually take notice and get to the music!

 I love hearing what people with skills in the ‘digital’ area have to say – especially when they spend a large part of their time actually working with jazz musicians.
-Nadja certainly didn’t disappoint, in what is possibly the most detailed Jazzfuel Q&A to date.
-No editing down here because it is all relevant, in-depth and very useful!
+Nadja certainly didn’t disappoint!

 You can read her answers in full below, but a few key highlights to takeaway:

-A successful website should never be a one way street of self promotion; it must always be an exchange of value
+- A successful musician website should never be a one way street of self promotion; it must always be an exchange of value

 You have a strong background in web development.
 What are 3 key ingredients of an effective jazz musician website, in your opinion?